-- 2.1-1.
+2 2.1-1.
 It is the policy of the Tribe that this law shall govern the procedures for the conduct of orderly Tribal elections, including pre-election activities such as caucuses and nominations.
-Because of the desire for orderly and easily understood elections, there has not been an allowance made for write-in candidates on ballots. - 2.1-2.
-This law defines the duties and responsibilities of the Election Board members and other persons employed by the Oneida Nation in the conduct of elections.
+3 allowance made for write-in candidates on ballots.
+5 persons employed by the Oneida Tribe in the conduct of elections.
 It is intended to govern all procedures used in the election process.